DevOps-Cert/bovw/README.md

 Image retrieval using bag of visual words model.

-Details can be found at wiki.
+Details can be found at wiki https://github.com/SunPHM/bovw/wiki.